crimson206/micro-wise-development/README.md

 - pyproject.toml
 - auto-pydantic-dev/

-The contents of the files are consistent, so that AI is not confused, and can help you with large parts of your whole module.
+The scope of the contents is limited so that AI is not confused and can help you with large parts of your entire module.

 ![sonnet_projects](static/sonnet_projects.png)